If you think that inversion therapy can only be used for back pain, you couldn’t be further from the truth.

 Inversion tables are primarily used to relieve and heal back and neck problems (and very effectively, as you’ll see below).

-But they can be used for other quite surprising purposes, most of them no one knows about.
+But they can be used for other quite surprising purposes, most of which no one knows about.

 Gorgeous actress Eva Mendez regularly uses her inversion table (at a shallow angle) to keep her beautiful complexion.